 Perhaps the most visited property in Tempe is the former home of Arizona's eighth governor Dr. Benjamin Baker Moeur.

-Since his arrival in Tempe,the physician's contributions to the community grew substantially and quickly.
+Since his arrival in Tempe, the physician's contributions to the community grew substantially and quickly.
 He began as a physician known for braving treacherous conditions to make a house-call.
-He served on the Territorial Normal School board and supported the school throughout his lifetime.
+He served on the Territorial Normal School board (the predecessor to ASU) and supported the school throughout his lifetime.
 Being Arizona's Depression-era governor was also no small feat.
 Although the state was not hit particularly hard by the stock market crash, Moeur worked to secure government funds in order to help any city that was struggling.

 The first owner of this lot, James Francis Johnson, was a member of a large Mormon colony that settled Tempe in the city's early years.
-The building started as a small wooden frame in 1893, but has since been expanded by its next few owners, with the most significant contributions coming from Dr. Moeur himself.
+The building started as a small wooden frame in 1893 but has since been expanded by subsequent owners, with the most significant contributions coming from Dr. Moeur himself.

-He acquired the property in 1889 after renting it from a friend for $800 in the years prior.
-Around 1901, the property would begin to look like a more extravagant house in the Neo-Colonial Revival style.
-As time passed and additions were made, the house began to take on the Western Colonial Box style seen today.
+He acquired the property in 1889 after renting it from a friend in the years prior.
+Around 1901, the property transformed into a more extravagant house in the Neo-Colonial Revival style.
+As time passed and additions were made, the house took on the Western Colonial Box style seen today.
 Mrs. Moeur was in charge of the interior of the house, filling it with plush rugs and cozy furniture.

 After his death in 1937, the property fell into the hands of relatives and private owners.
 By 1993, the house was taken over and adapted into office space by the City of Tempe.
 It is now the home of the Tempe Community Council.